Last Updated: 27 February, 2026

 This kind of creative expansion could help Kansas' gambling portfolio stand out from other states while drawing more engagement during off-peak sports seasons.
 With sportsbooks rallying around culture-driven betting, Kansas can not only support local fairs but also confirm its position as an inventive, high-revenue gambling state in the Midwest.

-Kansas sports bettors have access to six legal betting apps and four licensed retail facilities.
+Kansas sports bettors have access to seven legal betting apps and four licensed retail facilities.
 Sports fanatics and gamblers, in general, can also download daily fantasy sports apps and bet on horse races.

 There are many legendary college mascots in Kansas, but none are bigger than Big Jay, the mascot of the Kansas Jayhawks.